DaFarmaETH/learning/README.md

 # learning
-*//
+/*
-i havent any dev skills
+*i havent any dev skills
-im on the financial side of the tech here start my journey
+*im on the financial side of the tech
-//
+*here start my journey
+*/